New Students

 I was awarded the Seal of Biliteracy in high school.
 Will I earn UW-Madison credit for this?

 UW-Madison does not award credit for the Seal of Biliteracy.
-However, students can earn retroactive credits for prior language study; please see question above for additional information.
+However, students can earn retroactive credits for prior language study; please see the question above.

 Opportunities